 There are 5 species of Snook in Florida.
 The common Snook, as its name implies, is the most common and the one most anglers catch in SW Florida.
 It also is the largest Snook species growing up to 48″ long but most are smaller.
 No matter the size all Snook fight hard and will put a smile on your face.

 Late fall through early spring finds most Snook in the middle to upper inshore areas of the mangrove forests and the rivers that flow threw them.
-There they seek out warm water and stable water temps than you
+There they seek out warm water and stable water temps than you would normally find by the beaches.
+That is where we look for them.
+Spring through fall finds most Snook closer to the gulf or cruising the beaches.

 We are able to sight cast to Snook along the beaches during the warmer months.